tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## BMC Remedy Action Request System

 Create, update, and check entries in BMC Remedy Action Request System.
-The plug-in depends on the arapi.jar file that is installed with BMC Remedy Action Request System and the path to that file must be specified as a step property (the plug-in should be run on the same system BMC Remedy Action Request System is installed on).
+The plug-in depends on the arapi.jar file that is installed with BMC Remedy Action Request System and the path to that file must be specified as a step property (the plug-in should be run on the same system BMC Remedy Action Request System is installed on).   **Platform Support:**

 ---